thehxdev/bfi/README.md

 ## More Info

-`bfi` ignores all characters that are not a valid BrainF\*ck command.
+bfi ignores all characters that are not a valid BrainF\*ck command.
 BrainF\*ck has only 8 commands:

 - `>` : increment data pointer by one
 - `<` : decrement data pointer by one
 - `+` : increment byte at the data pointer by one
 - `-` : decrement byte at the data pointer by one
-- `.` : output the data at data pointer
+- `.` : output the data at data pointer (print to stdout as single character)
-- `,` : accept one byte of input and store it in data pointer
+- `,` : accept one character from stdin and store it in data pointer
 - `[` : jump to next command of matching `]`, if the data pointer's data is zero
 - `]` : jump to next command of matching `[` (goes backward), if the data pointer's data is non-zero